ctrl-z-9000-times/npc_maker/docs/environments.md

 argument, which allows one environment program to be reconfigured for multiple different scenarios.

-The "**populations**" attribute is an array of population specification objects.
+The "**body_types**" attribute is an array of body specification objects, which each describe the interface between this environment and a type of organism.
-Environments can have multiple populations of simultaneously evolving lifeforms, where each population manages a different type of organism.
-The following table shows all of the expected attributes of the population objects.
-Extra attributes are simply ignored, and authors are encouraged to include extra information about the population.
+Environments may contain multiple body types.
+The following table shows all of the expected attributes of body specification objects.
+Extra attributes are simply ignored, and authors are encouraged to include extra information about body types here.

 | Attribute | JSON Type | Default Value | Description |
 | :-------- | :-------: | :------------ | :---------- |